Sheepolution/how-to-love/book/chapter20.md

 ## Rubber duck debugging

 You could also get a rubber duck.
 There's this thing called [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
-The idea is that when you explain what you're doing in your code, you oftend realize what you're doing wrong and fix the bug yourself.
+The idea is that when you explain what you're doing in your code, you often realize what you're doing wrong and fix the bug yourself.
 So instead of explaining it to someone, you explain it to your rubber duck.
 I have rubber duck myself, his name is Hendrik!

 ![](/images/book/20/hendrik.png)